karol-dabrowski/kdtasker/README.md

 ## Production environment setup

-**This is alpha version of application.
+**This is alpha version of the application.
 Running in production mode is not recommended.
 This part of README will be completed in beta release.**

 ## License
 Released under the MIT license.